abhinavrajagopal/metar/README.md

+### Metar.sh

-### Metar.sh - a simple cli tool to get your weather report.
+A simple cli tool to get your weather report.
 Hassle free from the crutches of js and modern Web-dev.

 Basic sytax :